-Over the years, Brown College of Court Reporting has cultivated strong relationships with area courts, law firms and other businesses that hire Brown College graduates because of our reputation for excellence.
-The education our students receive, and the externship they are required to participate in, helps prepare them for the real world.
+Brown College of Court Reporting enjoys strong, lasting relationships with area courts, law firms and other businesses that hire our graduates because of our reputation for excellence.
+The education our students receive, and the externship they are required to complete, helps prepare them for success in the real world.

-The Career Services Department maintains a list of current job opportunities and assists students throughout the application process.
-Career Services will provide guidance with creating resumes and cover letters and help students complete employment applications.
-The department will also arrange opportunities for students to participate in mock trials and will assist them with scheduling externship hours.
+Our Career Services Office maintains a list of current job opportunities and helps students throughout the application process.
+We’ll provide guidance with resumes, cover letters and employment applications.
+Our office can also arranges for students to participate in mock trials and helps them schedule externship hours.

-Career opportunities for court reporters are expected to be excellent as job openings continue to outnumber job seekers in some areas.
-Court reporters with certification and those who choose to specialize in providing CART, broadcast captioning, or webcasting services should have the best job opportunities.
-Court reporters who are willing to relocate to rural areas or large cities, where demand for court reporters’ services is very high, should have good job opportunities.
+The outlook for court reporters is excellent, as job openings continue to outnumber job seekers in some areas.
+Court reporters with certification and those who choose to specialize in providing CART, broadcast captioning, or webcasting services are strongly positioned.

-2013-14 Court Reporting Industry Outlook Report: According to an independent study conducted by Ducker Worldwide (Ducker), one of the nation’s leading marketplace analyst firms, demand for court reporters will exceed supply within five years, yielding a nationwide shortage.
-By 2018, there will be 5,500 new court reporter jobs available in the U.S. with the greatest demand occurring in: California, Texas, Illinois and New York.
+According to an independent study conducted by Ducker Worldwide (Ducker), one of the nation’s leading marketplace analyst firms, demand for court reporters will exceed supply within five years, yielding a nationwide shortage.
+By 2018, there will be 5,500 new court reporter jobs available in the U.S. with the greatest demand occurring in California, Texas, Illinois and New York.

 - 100% of certified Brown College graduates for 2014 are employed!

-- Job prospects are expected to be excellent, especially for those with certification.
+- Job prospects are excellent, especially for those with certification

 - Training required to become a court reporter varies by specialization; licensure requirements will vary by state